openkim/kimpy/README.md

 In the above example, the neighbor list is built within python.
 We provide a [neighbor list building library](https://github.com/mjwen/neighlist) that accelerates the creation of neighbor list and works seamlessly with `kimpy`.
 See `kimpy/tests/test_model_neigh_library.py`for an example of using this library.

 ## Help

-Use `help(object)` to get help for any objects in the package (including the `kimpy` package itself and any module, class, and function in the package.)
+Kimpy is designed to closely mimic the C++ KIM API with only a few changes of names.
+In case one wants to know the names and arguments of a class or function, Use `help(object)` to get help for any objects in the package.

 For exampe: